noriakis/software/docs/ggkegg/01-pathway.md

 <img src="01-pathway_files/figure-html/eco_example-1.png" width="100%" style="display: block; margin: auto;" />

+## geom_node_rect

+This package also provides the `geom_node_rect` function, which allows drawing rectangles at specified locations based on mappings of xmin, xmax, ymin, and ymax.

-## Assigning colors to nodes
+### Assigning colors to nodes

 You can set diffent and multiple colors on nodes using `geom_node_rect`.
+This application is useful when visualizing factors such as log2 fold change among multiple conditions.

 ```r